3 Tips on Improving your Tennis Agility DrillsApr 18, 2022

-Considering the majority of distances, we cover on court fall under 7metres per change of direction, we need rapid acceleration, controlled deceleration and quick response.
+Considering the majority of distances, we cover on-court fall under 7metres per change of direction, we need rapid acceleration, controlled deceleration, and quick response.
 This is a given.

 These three areas are where we can make up precious seconds.

 Before you do perform your next tennis agility or speed drills, ensure that you have the following….
 3 must do’s in all your tennis speed and agility programs -

 When performing your tennis agility drills ensure they are predominately lateral and under 7metres in distance.
-It’s ok if you mix it up a little but the majority of your training should be within these boundaries.
+It’s ok if you mix it up a little but the majority of your training should be within these parameters.

 We have highlighted the importance of getting better at taking off and stopping.
 It doesn’t just happen, it takes dedication and focus whilst performing tennis agility and speed drills.
-Not by just doing the drills, but consciously doing them knowing why you are doing them and what to stay focused on.
+Not by just doing the drills, but by consciously doing them and knowing why you are doing them and what to stay focused on.
 This is how we create the movement habits that will crossover into practice and match play.

 There are two types of drills you can perform to improve court movement:

-a- Change of Direction (COD) - is used to describe a pre-planned drill or movement, whereby athletes change movement direction and velocity without the inclusion of perceptual-cognitive processes.
+A - Change of Direction (COD) - is used to describe a pre-planned drill or movement, whereby athletes change movement direction and velocity without the inclusion of perceptual-cognitive processes.
 They know what they are going to do.

-b- Agility – is used to describe a “rapid whole body movement with a change of velocity or direction in response to a stimulus” (Sheppard & Young, 2006).
+B - Agility – is used to describe a “rapid whole-body movement with a change of velocity or direction in response to a stimulus” (Sheppard & Young, 2006).
 There are multiple ways of doing this - Verbally, Auditory, Visually.

 Have you ever noticed some tennis players are really quick off the mark, but may not have that reaction or anticipation?
-Then you have others players that don’t have that first step quickness, but really make up for it with their reaction and anticipation.
+Then you have other players that don’t have that first step quickness, but really make up for it with their reaction and anticipation.

 They both are important when implementing your court movement drills.
-However, when we design our programs we like to ensure there is enough specific tennis agility drills that need a response to a stimulus, rather than running between cones with no purpose.
+However, when we design our programs we like to ensure there are enough specific tennis agility drills that need a response to a stimulus, rather than running between cones with no purpose.

 However, make the effort to introduce these agility drills that require direct stimulus, as it makes it more transferable in match play, as players are required to execute directional changes in direct response to changes in their environment (e.g. opposition player).

-Some great tennis agility drills we like to use with our players are tennis ball agility drills, Verbal cueing, Agility belt drills, tennis agility ladder drills or light reaction agility drills that are more reactive. (see some of these drills in the below video).
+Some great tennis agility drills we like to use with our players are tennis ball agility drills, Verbal cueing, Agility belt drills, tennis agility ladder drills, or light reaction agility drills that are more reactive. (see some of these drills in the below video).

 If you'd like to read another great article like this click the link below: